AmineDjeghri/awesome-os-setup/docs/windows_workflow/README.md

 ## 2. Software

-Automatic installation of these apps is available with the Awesome-OS-Setup TUI [app](../../README.md#windows-11)
+Automatic installation of these apps is available with the Personal-OS-Setup TUI [app](../../README.md#windows-11)

-All the Apps are available at [packages.yaml](../../src/awesome_os/config/packages.yaml).
+All the Apps are available at [packages.yaml](../../src/personal_os_setup/config/packages.yaml).
 Check the Windows section.

 For App configuration, check [apps_configuration_and_shorcuts.md](../apps/apps_configuration_and_shorcuts.md)